 Famous artists from Spain

-The list of important Spanish artists includes several whose names would be recognised by people from all over the world.
+The list of important Spanish artists includes several whose names would be recognized by people from all over the world.

 1. Diego Velázquez